jlgerber/cpp_happy_fun_time/session_04/session4.md

 ## Updating main

-Lets update main to use Person.
+Let's update main to use Person.

 ```
 #include <iostream>